4d/go-mobile/docs/project-definition/structure.md

 - Published relation fields (many-to-one and one-to-many) will be available when defining your [list and detail forms] and come with additional navigation features such as a Relation button.

-:::note Tip
+:::note

+The following tables and fields are not listed in this page:

+- tables and fields that do not comply with [ORDA rules](https://developer.4d.com/docs/en/ORDA/dsmapping.html#structure-mapping).
-Tables and fields whose name start with "`__`" (double underscore) are not listed in the Structure page.
+- tables and fields whose name start with "`__`" (double underscore).

 :::